skx/critical/README.md

+## Missing Features

+The biggest missing feature is the complete absence of support for lists of any kind.
+This is common in the more minimal-TCL interpreters I examined.

+The other obvious missing feature is support for the `upvalue` command, which means we're always a little at risk of scope-related issues.

+Adding `upvalue` would be possible, but adding list-processing would be more work than I'd prefer to carry out at this time.

 ## Testing

-Most of the internal packages have high test-coverage, which can be exercised as you would expect:
+Our code has near 100% test-coverage, which you can exercise via the standard golang facilities:

 ```sh
 $ go test ./...
 ```

-In addition to the standard/static testing there are fuzz-based testers for the lexer and parser.
-To run these run one of the following two sets of commands:
+There are also fuzz-based testers supplied for the [lexer](lexer/) and [parser](parser/) packages, to run these run one of the following two sets of commands:

 ```sh
 cd parser